Evavic44/Hashnode-blog/cl7528nak01y9ssnv6pqq61aa.md

 Some of the skills that can be improved while contributing to open source projects include:

 ### Collaboration skills
 The ability to collaborate effectively is a great skill I believe every developer should have.
 While it might sound easy, I promise you, it is not.
 I once had the pleasure of collaborating with a group of over 50+ developers and designers in an internship, pushing code, and reviewing pull requests.
-This process taught me a lot about how developers have formed strong opinions around specific technologies, coding styles, and best practices in areas like folder structure, a favorite tool for writing tests, favorite way of writing CSS, preferred JS framework, etc.
+This process taught me a lot about how developers have formed strong opinions around specific technologies, coding styles, and best practices in areas like their preferred folder structure, favorite tool for writing tests, favorite way of writing CSS, preferred JS framework, etc.

-While most top organizations already follow a specific, consistent pattern, you can still encounter these differences.
+While most top organizations already follow a consistent pattern, you can still encounter these differences from time to time.

 Contributing to open source can improve your collaborating skills, which will, in turn, help you make the best decisions and wise judgment in conditions like: